 Q: Who are the coaches?

-A: The BSA baseball coaches are dedicated volunteers (often parents of team members) who offer their time to support BSA in the mission of bringing quality, community-centered sports programming to any child who wishes to play – regardless of the child’s background or ability.
+A: The BSA baseball coaches are dedicated volunteers (most often parents of players) who offer their time to support BSA in the mission of bringing quality, community-centered sports programming to any child who wishes to play – regardless of the child’s background or ability.
 Volunteer coaches participate in a volunteer coaches’ orientation prior to each season and are supported by the BSA Baseball Director and Managing Director in addressing any concerns.
 BSA relies on the dedication and generosity of our volunteer coaches and we welcome new parents to get involved – even if you haven’t played in years!
-Our Volunteer page offers more details about supporting BSA as a volunteer coach.